warrior25/HA-Nysse/README.md

 ## Known issues / limitations

+-   Nysse API sometimes functions incorrectly.
+Errors logged with `Nysse API error` can be resolved on their own over time.
 -   Line icons are resolved from a hardcoded list of tram lines.
 If new tram lines are built, the list needs to be updated in `const.py`.